 - Gennadiy Bogolyubov in:

-- the strike-out of a US$380 million civil fraud claim (with associated worldwide freezing order) brought by oil giant Tatneft in the English High Court; and
+- the strike-out of a US$380 million civil fraud claim (with associated worldwide freezing order) brought by oil giant Tatneft in the English High Court

-- Sequana S.A. in its company law dispute with British American Tobacco concerning challenges, on various grounds, to the lawfulness of dividends, including issues regarding directors’ duties and the scope of key provisions of the Insolvency Act 1986 (Court of Appeal and the U.K. Supreme Court); and
+- Sequana S.A. in its company law dispute with British American Tobacco concerning challenges, on various grounds, to the lawfulness of dividends, including issues regarding directors’ duties and the scope of key provisions of the Insolvency Act 1986 (Court of Appeal and the U.K. Supreme Court)

 Prior to joining the firm, Ms. Churanova was practicing in Moscow where she was working on a number of commercial and investment disputes.